radixdlt/experimental-examples/headless-radix-connect/README.md

 ## Connection password

 For convenience the connection password is stored in the file system at the project root level.
 If you want to display the QR code again run `npm run reset` or manually delete `connection-password.txt`.

+## License

+All code in this repository is licensed under the modified MIT license described in [LICENSE](/LICENSE).